Inspiration from Sweden

 How do we create lessons that reach our students, that exceed their expectations and awaken creativity?
 One way is Black Out Poetry!

 We used texts from a book written by a popular Swedish rap artist and let the students write poetry, by not writing at all.
 The technique involves reading someone else’s text, then blacking out everything except the words and lines you want to use to create your poem.
 This is the perfect way to help inspire students who think that poetry is difficult and awkward to write.
 Quite often the students change their opinion during these lessons and begin to use poetry in a modern, educational and fun way.

 Click here for more information about Black Out Poetry: https://www.bustle.com/p/what-is-blackout-poetry-these-fascinating-poems-are-created-from-existing-art-78781

 Cut-up poetry is a technique that gets your students’ creativity flowing.
 They create poetry using words and sentences from an existing text.
 We chose a Swedish compilation of 17 texts written by 17 women, which we connected to the 17 global goals, including equality, gender rolls, unhealthy ideologies and more.
 The purpose of the texts was to inspire and empower young people.

 One of the authors of this book, Johanna Wester, was a guest lecturer at our Sustainable Poetry Project kick-off, and lead an inspirational workshop about poetry connected to goal #5 – equality.
 Students worked in groups and created poetry using words and sentences from her book.
 The author then read these poems aloud to conclude the workshop.

-Thank you Jennifer for the translation work!
+Thanks to teacher Jennifer for the translation work!